-West Virginia Department of Health & Human Resources/Bureau for Behavioral Health and Health Facilities.
-The West Virginia State Police serve as the enforcement arm for Synar inspections and issue citations for violations c.
-The state agency(ies) responsible for enforcing youth tobacco access law(s):
+West Virginia Department of Health and Human Resources/ Bureau for Behavioral Health.
+The West Virginia State Police serve as the enforcement arm for Synar inspections and issue citations for violations.

 Has this changed since last year's Annual Synar Report?